ansible/ansible/rst/examples.rst

 Read more about the differences on the :doc:`modules` page.
 The shell module looks like this::

-    ansible raleigh -m shell -a "echo \\$TERM"
+    ansible raleigh -m shell -a 'echo $TERM'

 When running any command with the ansible "ad hoc" CLI (as opposed to playbooks), pay particular attention to shell quoting rules, so the shell doesn't eat a variable before it gets passed to Ansible.
+For example, u using double vs single quotes would evaluate the variable on the box you were on.

 So far we've been demoing simple command execution, but most ansible modules usually do not work like simple scripts.
 They make the remote system look like you state, and run the commands necessary to